sws2apps/sws2apps-docs/organized/docs/how-to-use/persons/add-person.md

 ## Emergency contacts

 Adding an emergency contact for a person is a great way to ensure that there are additional contacts available in case of an emergency.
-It's recommended to use the same contacts as listed on the person's "No Blood" document, so that the group overseer and other elders always have the most up-to-date and accurate information on who to contact in case of an extreme situation.
+It's recommended to use the same contacts as listed on the person's "No Blood" document, so that the group overseer and other elders always have the most up-to-date and accurate information on whom to contact in case of an extreme situation.

 You can add as many contacts as needed.
 And in the "Contact info" field you can add different contact methods in the same row, for instance email, mobile phone, or a messaging app @username.